jrebillat/Proper/proper/README.md

 The *bidirectional* parameter is optional and set to *false* by default.
 If set to true, the bind is bidirectional.
 By default or set to false, the bind will be from container property to field property.
 The *code* parameter is optional and, if present, contains the key code this annotation refers to.

+## Using a PropertyContainer
+The methods to use to initialize, bind or associate elements are located in the PropertyContainer class.

 ## Simple example
 This is a simple basic (and useless) example that convert a integer in long and a long to double to print it.